arielf/weight-loss/README.md

 ## Early insights & eureka moments

 Early in the process I figured I could use [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to identify the factors that made me gain or lose weight.
-I used a simple method: every morning I would weight myself, and record both the new weights and whatever I did in the past ~24 hours, not just the food I ate, but also whether I exercised, slept too little or too much, etc.
+I used a simple method: every morning I would weigh myself, and record both the new weights and whatever I did in the past ~24 hours, not just the food I ate, but also whether I exercised, slept too little or too much, etc.

 The file I kept was fairly simple.
 A CSV with 3 columns: